A Life on the Run

 A few years back I got into walking simply as a way to lose weight and get into shape.
 I’d go every day for 30 minutes or an hour and it was refreshing to get out in the fresh air and not be stuck behind a desk in an office.

-Even though I lived in a built up neighborhood and most of the roads where I went walking were dangerous with cars speeding by it still felt good to feel the sun on my skin and just relax with some podcasts or music as I walked.
+Even though I lived in a built up neighbourhood and most of the roads where I went walking were dangerous with cars speeding by it still felt good to feel the sun on my skin and just relax with some podcasts or music as I walked.

 Maybe the thing that attracted me most to walking and jogging was the zen aspect of it.
 For the hour or so that I walk or jog I’m alone with only my thoughts to keep me company.
 It’s the perfect remedy for days where you’re stressed out or feel snowed under with the worries and stresses of everyday life.
 When I walk it’s only me and the road and I get into a rhythm and before I know it the hour or so that I walk or jog has flown by.